Excerpt

 Looking away, Hamid then handed Jurad the document.
 ‘There’s this as well.
 You’re a free man now, as you desired.’

 ‘You’re like a brother to me,’ Hamid said.
 ‘I wish you didn’t have to go.
 I’ll be lonely without you.’
-Awkward words, blurted out; waves of pain radiated from his heart.
+Awkward words, blurted out with waves of pain radiating from his heart.

 ‘I shouldn’t have made you do this, it wasn’t fair to bargain.’